 Best for: Arm knitting, rugs, pet beds, blankets

 This often-elusive yarn comes from Suri and Huacaya alpaca wool.
 It is spun around a core of cotton to make the yarn extra bulky for large projects like rugs or throws.
-The yarn’s weight is jumbo 7, making it one of the bigger yarns sold by Alpaca Meadows.
+This is a jumbo 7 yarn, making it one of the biggest sold by Alpaca Meadows.

-Alpaca wool is incredibly soft and very warm, making this wool one of the best choices for floor coverings.
-It is also easy to use and knits or crochets without struggle.
-Each skein weighs about three and a half pounds.
+Alpaca wool is incredibly soft and very warm, making it one of the best choices for floor coverings.
+It’s also easy to both knit or crochet; each skein weighs about three and a half pounds.

 This yarn uses ungraded secondary Alpaca fiber, meaning it uses the wool that helps to insulate an Alpaca during cold winters.
-Because of this, this yarn retains that insulating ability to provide a super warm and cozy material.
+Because of this, this yarn retains the same insulating ability to provide super warm, cozy material.

-Using alpaca wool is also very eco-friendly, so if you’re concerned about processing methods for other wools, you can consider Alpaca yarn for your next project.
+Using alpaca wool is also very eco-friendly.
+Therefore, if you’re concerned about processing methods for other wools, you can consider Alpaca yarn for your next project.